 For simple audio, a computer-based solution might work fine.
 You’ll have the text quickly and if you don’t mind spending the time to proofread and correct it, you’ll end up with a usable document.

-But if you’re dealing with more complex audio or want to get an accurate text conversion with minimal maintenance needed, a human transcription service is the way to go.
+But if you’re dealing with more complex audio or want to get an accurate text conversion with minimal maintenance needed, human transcription is the way to go.

 For more insights also read our article on How to compare transcription service costs.

 Way With Words’ standard transcription service is calculated on a per audio or video minute rate.
 Pricing depends on the turnaround time chosen and the add-on options selected.
 The longer the turnaround and the fewer the add-ons selected, the lower the price.
 Use our calculator below to get started ↴

 Send us your specific requirements by using our CONTACT FORM and we will get back to you with your custom quote.